Innovation, celebration, community, and end of Life.

 I am travelling to the UK to attend the annual Living Well Dying Well Doula Gathering where I will present on my End of Life Doula research, then I return to Australia to attend the fifth annual Broken Heel festival in Broken Hill NSW.
 This festival was inspired by the iconic Australian film Priscilla Queen of the Desert in case you didn't know - so I will be sporadic in writing new blog entries until the second half of September.

 As always, I am interested in community and change at end of life, so this post is no exception.
 Every idea I present here for you today is, at it's heart and core, about community.
 Sometimes this is nation-state, (see wool coffins and New Zealand's design awards), sometimes this is about changing law, see (hemp coffins and human composting), and sometimes community is about identity, visibility, and loving inclusion, (see Broken Heel festival).
 Fundamentally, communities are the only true driving force for change - and fundamentally, at end of life community is what brings us together, supports us in grief, and helps those who come after us to have a (hopefully) better time of it because we stand up to help make change happen.
-Many end of life workers, including End of Life Consultants and Doulas like myself, are working hard to form supportive, compassionate, and innovative communities to help those at end of life, their family, friends, and carers, and our networks in general be better informed and more resilient in terms of end of life preparation and awareness.
+Many end of life workers, including End of Life Consultants and end of life doulas like myself, are working hard to form supportive, compassionate, and innovative communities to help those at end of life, their family, friends, and carers, and our networks in general be better informed and more resilient in terms of end of life preparation and awareness.

 While I am away I thought it might be fun to stimulate your own conversations and cogitations by offering you all some food for thought in terms of innovation at end of life.
 It is always important to bear in mind that all innovation begins with mavericks and those amongst us who are prepared to blaze a new trail and stand out against the tired old 'but we just do it this way because!' thinking.
 So, while I mention a few new ways to be more ecologically appropriate with body disposal, and give you some food for thought for funeral and memorial project planning, I do invite you to also consider what tickles your innovation and personalisation fancy in terms of your end of life wishes.
 It's never to early to be glam with your advance planning Gentle Reader!